Sometimes computer science, IT or electronic and communication

 students.
 The answer is much simpler than they think it is.

-This blog post is not about how these companies feed the stomachs of
+This blog post is not about how these companies are large employers

-lakhs of people.
-This blog post is not about undermining the efforts of
+blog post is not about undermining the efforts of these companies.
+They

-these companies.
-They are probably good at keeping their customers
+are probably good at keeping their customers happy.

 This blog post is about a choice that freshers usually have to make and